stefankirchfeld/gptextual/README.md

 # Configuration

-In order to use `gptextual` you need to create a YAML file at `~/.gptextual/config.yml` and maintain the configuration for at least 1 API provider (OpenAI, Google, etc.)
+In order to use `gptextual` you need to create a YAML file at `~/.gptextual/config.yml` and maintain the configuration for at least 1 API provider (OpenAI, Google, etc.).

+**Note: For any configuration changes in the `config.yml` to take effect, an application restart is required.**

 ## API Providers